crdx/markdowns/README.md

       -V, --verbose         Be verbose.
       -d, --debug           Show debugging output.
       -e EXTENSION, --extension EXTENSION
                             Set the file extension of Markdown files.
+Defaults to md.
       -f, --force           Ignore warnings.
+      -n ENCODING, --encoding ENCODING
+                            Set the file encoding of the output files (ascii or utf8).
+Defaults to utf8.

 If invoked with the `-p` or `--process` argument, **markdowns** will perform a one-time pass over the Markdown files in the directory, converting each one to HTML.

 If invoked with the `-w` or `--watch` argument, **markdowns** will continuously watch all the Markdown files in the directory for changes, and convert any in which a change is detected.